Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

 A representation of Clifford module $\S_\Sp(\Cl(1,3)\otimes\C)$ can be expressed using a direct sum of four isomorphic representations.
 Suppose $\Cl_0$ is a subspace spanned by Clifford products of an even number of elements.
 In this case, a representation of $\Cl_0$ is provided using a direct sum of two irreducible representations, $\S_\Sp(\Cl_0(1,3)\otimes\C)\cong\S_\Sp^+(\Cl_0(1,3)\otimes\C)\oplus\S_\Sp^-(\Cl_0(1,3)\otimes\C)$.
 Two representations $\S_\Sp^\pm(\Cl_0(1,3)\otimes\C)$ are not isomorphic to each other.
 Clifford module $\S_\Sp^\pm(\Cl_0(1,3)\otimes\C)$ can be defined globally in $\M$ owing to the covering map, which is simply denoted by $\S_\Sp^\pm(\M)$.

-A connection form of the spinor bundle is obtained by equating it to the Lorentz connection form.
+A connection form of the spinor bundle is obtained by equating it to the spin-connection form.
 Moreover, a spinor is lifted to a section in $\TM$ owing to the coverage map.
 Covariant differential $d_\Sp$ concerning $Spin(1,3)$ with connection $\AAA_\Sp$, namely a Clifford connection, acts on the spinor as\cite{fre2012gravity, moore1996lectures,Nakajima:2015rhw}